Graduate program frequently asked questions

 If successful, you will need to provide an official transcript of academic results before you receive a formal offer.

 The graduate program will commence in early 2024.

 Will I be a permanent employee?

 Yes.
-Graduates are engaged as ongoing permanent employees within the APS, subject to a probationary period of six months (which applies to all new starters in the APS).
+Graduates are engaged as ongoing permanent employees within the APS, subject to a probationary period.

 I am a dual citizen, can I apply?